bioinfomethods/panelapp/README.md

 ### Error: Couldn't find a Program

-When running component tests (`npm run test-ct`) the error `Couldn't find a Program` is encountered.
+Sometimes the error `Couldn't find a Program` is encountered when running `npm` commands.

 The issue is due to duplication in `node_module` due to transitive shared dependencies such as `babel`.